Barbados Cultural Vacations

 Wukin’ Up is the Bajan term for dancing to Calypso and Soca music.
 For a really cultural experience you only have to attend any musical event on the island or pop along to Oistins on a Friday night before someone will show you how to ‘Wuk Up“.

-Basically the dance revolves around the hip movement and can become quite sexual if you allow your teacher to get carried away.
+The dance revolves around the hip movement and can become quite sexual if you allow your teacher to get carried away.